 Taking your dermaroller, gently roll over your skin first vertically, then horizontally and lastly diagonally.
 You can tailor the amount of pressure applied to what your pain tolerance can handle.
 (Take special care on your lips and under your eyes due to how delicate the skin is).

 Apply another layer of your serum after use and you can use retinols after rolling at night if your skin is not too sensitive for them.

-Make sure you repeat these steps regularly in order to see continued benefits!
+Make sure you repeat these steps regularly in order to support continued benefits!